NEU-SNS/intl-iot/destination/README.md

 All other options are optional.

-If graphs are to be outputted, each graph should be specified using its own `-g` option.
-Any `-p`, `-l`, or `-r` option specified will be applied to the closest preceding `-g` option.
-Note that the `-p` option is required for each `-g` option used.
-Also note that all graph options must be specified at the end of the command; non-graph options cannot come after a `-g` option.

 More information about the graph options:
-`GRAPH_TYPE`, `-g`, can be one of the following:
+An argument for the `-g` option can be one of the following:

 - `StackPlot` - Stack Plot
 - `LinePlot` - Line Plot